sheamunion/tdd_with_python_book/README.md

 ## Starting the app

-From Django project root, the `superlists` directory, make migrations and migrate:
+From Django project root, make migrations and migrate:

 ```
 python3 manage.py makemigrations